richardDobron/babel-plugin-ng-fbt/README.md

 npm install patch-package
 ```

+4. Create .babelrc File

-4. Create file named `.babelrc` in the root of your project and add the following content:
+Add the following configuration to `.babelrc` in the root of your project:

 ```json
 {